ChivnetDevelop/ElecCost/README.md

 However, please be aware that no method of data transmission or storage is 100% secure.

-All data (app preferences (like theme, etc.) and alarms) created by you (the user) are stored on your device only, and can be simply erased by clearing the app's data and/or uninstalling it.
+All data and settings like kw-hr costs and hours etc created by you (the user) are stored on your device only, and can be simply erased by clearing the app's data, cache and/or uninstalling it.

 The app does use third-party services that may collect information used to identify you.
 A link to the privacy policy of third-party service providers (known to me) used by the app are -: Google Play Services (https://www.google.com/policies/privacy/)